 Our 10-day Malaysia itinerary is designed for those visiting the country for the first time and for those who are looking to take in the highlights.
 There’s so much diversity in Malaysia that it’s impossible to see everything in such a short time frame, but this route will give you the best feel for the country’s best attractions.
 Starting in Kuala Lumpur, you’ll experience the best of the west coast and the Cameron Highlands, with enough time in each destination to enjoy the sites and to not feel rushed.
 Remember though, once you’ve seen the west coast, there’s still the east and there’s Malaysian Borneo to discover too.

-However, before we get to our Malaysia itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you don’t wanna get stuck with thousands of dollars in medical bills.
+However, before we get to our Malaysia itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads.

 Now that we’ve got that important trip essential addressed, let’s jump right into the best places to visit in Malaysia in 10 days.

 Start your 10-day Malaysia itinerary by exploring the best of Kuala Lumpur’s attractions.
 This is the Malaysian capital, and it’s where you are likely to start and end your journey if you are flying in and out of the country.
 The modern city has still managed to retain a sense of mixed colonial and Asian heritage, and it’s a wonderful place to begin to understand just what Malaysia is really all about.